Loading organizations...

 Key people at LabStart.

-LabStart was founded by John Meissner (Co-Founder, Board Member).
+LabStart was founded in 2020 by John Meissner (Co-Founder, Board Member).

 Key people at LabStart.

-LabStart was founded by John Meissner (Co-Founder, Board Member).
+LabStart was founded in 2020 by John Meissner (Co-Founder, Board Member).

 LabStart is a Denver-based 501(c)(3) nonprofit accelerator that bridges climate technologies from national labs and research institutions to market by matching underrepresented entrepreneurs with ready-to-commercialize intellectual property (IP).[1][2][4]
 It recruits diverse, undercapitalized founders, provides financial support and mentorship, connects them to frontier climate tech from labs like NREL, and streamlines licensing and commercialization pathways to accelerate equitable climate innovation.[2][3]
 By focusing on "made in America" inventions, LabStart unlocks dormant technologies hidden behind institutional walls, fostering startups that tackle global challenges like carbon capture while prioritizing inclusion and human-centered support.[1][2]